 I turned to head for the kitchen and came face to face with an intruder who was sneaking in the back door.
-“Levi,” I hissed, “I thought you were leaving with your dad.”
+“Levi,” I hissed, “I thought you were leaving.”

 His features fell into sullenness.
-“I don’t wanna go anywhere.”
+“I couldn’t stay there.”

 “Levi,” I sighed, pulling him into a hug.
 “I know it’s hard but you’d be safe until this all blows over.”
 At first he didn’t hug back.
 Now that I thought about it, I hadn’t seen him really touch anybody before.
 Not wanting to make him feel uncomfortable, I was about to let him go when his arms lightly wrapped around my waist.
 I couldn’t tell with his head tucked into my shoulder, but I got the impression he was crying.

 I stroked his hair.
 “Hey, now.
 It’s okay.”
 It really wasn’t.
 After what we’d heard about Robert being blackmailed into working for Learza, who seemed to be working with Avery, Levi should really have let his father get him out of there.
 ‘Working for’ wasn’t the right term either since his ‘job’ was to be the last sacrifice.
-He was supposed to get a message, somehow, with a when and where and, though we’d been sure it was going to be the haunted mill last night, nothing had come of it.
+He was supposed to get a message, somehow, with a when and where and, come to think of it, Haven might have gotten word when he and Basil had stepped out for a minute earlier.

 “Hey,” I said, tilting my head to try to see Levi’s face.
-“Hey, where’s your father?”
+“Hey, have you called your father?”

-Levi looked at me with wet eyes.
-“I don’t know.”
-He looked up at me guiltily.
-“I ran off.”
+“No.” He looked up at me guiltily.
+“It’s not like he actually cares.”
 He stepped back wiping his face of tears.
-He was one of those people who could cry prettily and seem almost immediately afterward as if they’d not shed a single tear.
+He was one of those people who could cry without it turning their face into a blotchy mess with tear stains and puffy eyes.
 Sometimes, life was unfair.

-“Well, why don’t we go have some tea,” Levi scrunched his face and I altered my suggestion, “or hot-cocoa, if you’d prefer, and wait for your dad to show up.
+“Well, why don’t we go have some tea,” Levi scrunched his face and I altered my suggestion, “or hot-cocoa, if you’d prefer, since it’s a bit late to drink your favorite tea and wait for your dad to come back.
 He will you know.
-He loves you very much.”
+He loves you very much and won’t let anything stop him.”
+I did my best to put as much belief into that statement as I could.
 That just seemed to make Levi’s eyes seem more distant.
 Guess when you grew up not knowing your father, it was hard to believe he cared.

-As soon as we stepped into the kitchen we were swarmed by Aunt Peggy and the others as they cooed over Levi and pestered him with where he’d been and where his father was.
-I just told them that Robert was on his way and until then we were going to have a nice cup of tea or cocoa and maybe watch a movie.
-Taking our drinks to go, we moved into the living room, appeasing a napping Alex with a cup of cocoa.
+As soon as we stepped into the kitchen we were swarmed by Aunt Peggy and the others as they cooed over Levi and plied him with cocoa, which he insisted on helping with, before moving to the living room to watch a movie.
+We appeased a napping Alex, who’d been kicked off the couch, with a cup of cocoa.
 He downed it as he moved to the recliner and promptly fell back to sleep.

-I must have been more tired than I thought, because midway through ‘A Midsummer Night’s Dream’, about the time the two men were chasing women who kept rejecting them, my eyelids started to droop.
+I must have been more tired than I thought, because early on in ‘A Midsummer Night’s Dream’, about the time the first pair of lovers escaped into the woods, my eyelids started to droop.
 Shaking my head to try to wake myself up, I reached again for my tea.
 Mid-blink my eyelids didn’t want to reopen and I heard a thunk and felt a few drops of something hot and wet hit my face.